 Don't be scared.
-Spanx have three levels of compression, and this pair of leggings sits in the middle, claiming to "shape" and "hug" rather than, erm, cut off your circulation.
-The slightly forward side-seam placement helps slims thighs, and they also have a clever tummy-flattening panel, which could be considered very beneficial on a bloated day!
+Spanx has three levels of compression, and this pair of leggings sits in the middle—claiming to "shape" and "hug" rather than, erm, cut off your circulation.
+The slightly forward side-seam placement helps slims thighs, and they also have a clever tummy-flattening panel, which could be considered very beneficial on a bloated day.

 I found that the common thread throughout the chosen black leggings in this story is that they all share hidden, thick elastic waistbands.
 Winser London is no exception.
 These have a slight sheen to them, which made me more inclined to wear them after dark.
 I'd recommend you size down by one or two to avoid a saggy back-of-the-knee and under-bottom.
 So instead of my usual 12, I'd (happily) opt for an 8.